DiscoverTec/anExperiment/eberron-by-night/adventures/chapter-3.md

 The team them goes shopping for a new spear for Dane.
 Kotlin actually buys Dane a present after performing so well against the harpies.
 Kotlin in search for an improved weapon, asks the shop keeper, Winfry, about possibly trading some of this deadly purple worm potion stolen from Nestra.
 Winfry takes Kotlin into a back room and shows him a simple staff that instantly turns into a vicious Ribbonweave.
 After some haggeling, Kotlin accepts the trade and makes friends with the store merchant who reveals he is actaully a changeling!

 Meanwhile, Hurg notices an opportunity for some personal gain.
 He decides to steal a morning star from the store!
-Only Kotlin notices Hurgs sneaky plan, although complementing, Kotlin grows a bit concerned as Hurg is starting to show signs of evil???
+Only Kotlin notices Hurgs sneaky plan, although complementing, Kotlin grows a bit concerned as Hurg is starting to show signs of evil?
 After talking with all the towns people, the team agrees something strange is happening in the woods and they deicde to give Victor a visit.

 ## An Art Show